Make sure your installer is accredited by the Clean Energy Council (CEC) to ensure they comply to service standards.

 This contract is called the Model Standing Offer and essentially registers your solar connection with us.
 If we don’t know it’s connected, then you won’t be able to receive the feed-in tariffs you may be expecting and we won’t be able to tell if there are issues with your connection.

 Once your system is installed, there are two main things you’ll need to do each year to maintain your solar panels and make sure they are working efficiently.

-First is to keep them clean.
+- Keep them clean.
 Any build-up of dirt and grime should be removed.